LacombeJ/xi-docs-site/Getting-Started.md

 > You can also create your own panel asset and set the following:
   - Scale Mode = Constant Pixel Size
   - Theme Style Sheet = `XI DefaultRuntimeTheme` (preferred)

+### Optional Configuration

+{: .note }
+> As of version 1.3.0, configuration assets are optional.
+Default settings will be used when configurations are not provided.

+- `Create > XI > XI Configuration` asset and add the asset to the `XI Manager` in the scene
+- `Create > XI > XI Render Config` asset and add the asset to the `XI Standard Renderer` in the scene

 ### Setup (XI Shapes Renderer)